Phazzie/mixitfixit/project_checklist.md

         -   [ ] commit changes
          -  [ ] Verify that the code is commented.
          -  [ ] Verify the changes were commited.
          -  [ ] Verify all the tests are passing.
     -   [ ] **Create basic contracts for the Data Access Layer**.
 (Estimated time: 2 hours, Priority: High)
         - [ ] Create the corresponding interface files.
         - [ ] Create unit tests to validate contracts.
-         -  [ ] Verify that the code is commented.
-         -  [ ] Verify the changes were commited.
-         -  [ ] Verify all the tests are passing.
+        - [ ] Add unit tests.
          - **Verification steps**:
             - [ ] Check all the tests are passing.

 ## Phase 3: General Review and Cleanup / Tests in Progress